Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

-The minimum income requirements for platinum credit cards also tend to be higher in comparison to gold cards, , While some platinum options have a minimum income requirement as low as $25,000, most are around $50,000, like the American Express Platinum Edge credit card.
-You also have to have excellent credit history to get a platinum credit card, making them even more exclusive.
+The minimum income requirements for platinum credit cards also tend to be higher in comparison to gold cards.
+While some platinum options have a fairly low minimum income requirement, most are around $50,000, like the American Express Platinum Edge Credit Card.
+You also usually have to have a strong credit history to get a platinum credit card, making them even more exclusive.

 Black credit cards are considered the ultimate in premium credit cards, with the highest and broadest range of benefits.
 In addition to the complimentary extras you can find with gold or platinum cards, a black credit card may provide: